Spotlight on stroke in type 2 diabetes: How the risk of these

 If you are living with type 2 diabetes, your doctor has probably

-asked you to make healthy life choices to help lower your risk of
+asked you to make healthy lifestyle choices to help lower your risk of

 cardiovascular disease—and rightly so!
-If you have read this
+We have previously discussed

 Cardiovascular disease and where stroke comes into it